CodeTonight-SA/.github/profile/README.md

 <summary><strong>Why "GRIP" and "HAL"?</strong></summary>
 <br>

-**GRIP** — Guarded Response Interception Protocol. **HAL** — the multi-provider AI substrate that routes underneath it.
-Neither name is an accident; both are load-bearing acronyms for what the systems actually do.
+**GRIP** — Guarded Response Interception Protocol.
+A General Reasoning and Intelligence Platform.<br>
+**HAL** — The Liskov-approved Harness Abstraction Layer.
+A multi-provider AI substrate that routes inferences underneath it.

+Neither name is an accident; both are self-explanatory bacronyms for what the systems actually do.

 </details>